-Florida may have an advantage this year, but don’t expect this rivalry to be one-sided for very long.
+Florida may have had an advantage in recent years, but don't expect this rivalry to be one-sided for very long.
 Anything can happen when in-state rivals meet.
-Whether this football game is played in Gainesville’s Ben Hill Griffin Stadium, Tallahassee’s Doak Campbell Stadium, over in New Orleans, or on the freaking moon, there’s always added motivation when the Gators and Seminoles take the field.
+Whether this football game is played in Gainesville's Ben Hill Griffin Stadium, Tallahassee's Doak Campbell Stadium, over in New Orleans, or on the freaking moon, there's always added motivation when the Gators and Seminoles take the field.

 This post was originally published on November 26, 2019.

 READ MORE: Ranking the 10 Greatest Florida-Florida State Clashes of All-Time